 curl http://169.254.169.254/latest/meta-data/instance-type

-If utilized correctly the information provided through the 169.254.169.254 endpoint provides tremendous help to maintain code more effectively, get risk risks reduced where access keys may be leaked into code, code repositories (git, svn) or even may be posted in documentation.
-Depending to what policy would be attached to those keys it could open high security concerns.
+If utilized correctly, the information provided through the 169.254.169.254 endpoint can significantly enhance code maintenance and reduce risks associated with leaked access keys in code repositories or documentation.
+Depending on the policies attached to those keys, this could pose high security concerns.

 Increased security and simplified code

-As an IAM profile can be assigned to any EC2 instance (one at a time) it allows to increase security significantly and on top to let key handling become much easier.
-The need to share keys, the risk to have them embedded in code, the need to track keys to get them rotated and such can be eliminated in favor towards higher security.
+By assigning an IAM role to any EC2 instance (one at a time), security can be significantly improved, and key management becomes much easier.
+The need to share keys, embed them in code, or track their rotation can be eliminated in favor of enhanced security.

 Example: